boozallen/sdp-docs/pages/getting-started/configuration_of_sdp.rst

-Starting in the *Projects* section, choose the "github" credential we created in the *Credentials* field, set the *Owner* field to the name of the GitHub organization (or name of the account) containing the source code repositories to build from.
-In the *Project Recognizers* sub-section, using the red **X** delete the *Pipeline Jenkinsfile* block.
-Then, using the *Add* dropdown, add a *Jenkins Templating Engine* block.
+Starting in the *Projects* section, choose the "github" credential we created in the *Credentials* field, set the *Owner* field to the name of the GitHub organization (or name of the account) containing the source code repositories for your application code to build from.
+In the *Project Recognizers* sub-section, delete the *Pipeline Jenkinsfile* block by clicking the red **X**.
+Then, using the *Add* dropdown, click the *Jenkins Templating Engine* option to add it.

 Scroll down to the *Solutions Delivery Platform* section and in the *Source Location* dropdown select "Git."
-In the *Repository URL* section add your pipeline config repo's URL.
-This is the same URL you would use to clone it, which you can get by accessing to the repo online, clicking the "Clone or download" button and copying the (http or https) URL.
+In the *Repository URL* section add the URL for the repository where you stored your pipeline config.
+This is the same URL you would use to clone it, which you can get by navigating to the repository on GitHub, clicking the "Clone or download" button and copying the (http or https) URL.
 If there's a "Failed to connect" error message, don't panic.
 Select your GitHub credential for the *Credentials* section and that should disappear.